ton/PLYwoot/README.md

 To be able to build the unit tests of PLYwoot and the `rePLY` tool, [CMake](https://cmake.org) is required (at least version 3.5).
 The unit tests are implemented using the [Catch2](https://github.com/catchorg/Catch2) unit test framework.

 By default, PLYwoot will use functionality from C++'s standard library to perform string to floating point and integer conversion for parsing of ASCII PLY files.
 Performance of parsing ASCII PLY files can be improved significantly by ensuring that the [`fast_float`](https://github.com/fastfloat/fast_float) and/or [`fast_int`](https://github.com/ton/fast_int) libraries are installed.

+## API documentation

+The complete API documentation generated by [Doxygen](https://www.doxygen.nl) can be found at: [https://ton.github.io/PLYwoot](https://ton.github.io/PLYwoot).
+The API documentation also contains various examples and use-cases that illustrate PLYwoot's usage.

 ## Benchmarks